Group6c/SchoolNotesMagazine/README.md

 ## Credits
-Inspired by the great work of [Madhusudhan Srinivasa](https://github.com/madhums/) The MEAN name was coined by [Valeri Karpov](http://blog.mongodb.org/post/49262866911/the-mean-stack-mongodb-expressjs-angularjs-and).
+Inspired by the great work of [Madhusudhan Srinivasa](https://github.com/madhums/) The MEAN name was coined by [Valeri Karpov](http://blog.mongodb.org/post/49262866911/the-mean-stack-mongodb-expressjs-angularjs-and). we used some part of css from template bliss http://www.free-css.com/free-css-templates/page185/bliss Those files are in /public, including css, images, js, fonts, lib.

 ## License
 [The MIT License](LICENSE.md)